roadwarriorslive/Pipulate/README.md

 ## Linux Auto-Start Daemon & Cron Job
-Currently, the documentation on how to fully turn a Linux server into a Pipulate server is contained in the files in the directory:
+Currently, the documentation on how to fully turn a Linux server into a Pipulate server is contained in these files in the repository:

-- pipulate (daemon script)
+- pipulate
-- pipuweb (cron script)
+- pipuweb

 The first file pipulate goes into /etc/init.d/ and then have the command: